Marcelele-0/TheCocktailEDA/README.md

 The dataset is stored in JSON format in the data/ folder.

 ## 4. EDA conclusions

+### General tags
-During the preprocessing phase, relevant tags are automatically assigned to cocktails based on their ingredients.
+- During the preprocessing phase, relevant tags are automatically assigned to cocktails based on their ingredients.
-This process ensures consistency and enriches the dataset by adding meaningful labels such as "Vegan", "Strong", or "Chilli".
+- This process ensures consistency and enriches the dataset by adding meaningful labels such as "Vegan", "Strong", or "Chilli".
-The logic for this tagging system is located in the preprocessing_scripts/data_augmentation.py file, which analyzes the ingredients of each cocktail and updates the tags accordingly.
+- The logic for this tagging system is located in the preprocessing_scripts/data_augmentation.py file, which analyzes the ingredients of each cocktail and updates the tags accordingly.

+### Tag Alcoholic

+- During the exploratory data analysis, it was discovered that every cocktail in the dataset is alcoholic.
+As a result, the `Alcoholic` tag is deemed unnecessary for this dataset.
+This observation simplifies our analysis, as we can focus on other relevant attributes without redundancy.